7th and 8th Grade Timeline for Applying to High Schools

-That’s because 7th grade core subject grades, along with results on the NWEA MAP test (which is held in the spring of 7th grade for public and charter school students and in the fall of 8th grade for private school students), make up two-thirds of your child’s selective enrollment application score.
+That’s because 7th grade core subject grades, along with results on the NWEA MAP test (given in spring of 7th grade), make up two-thirds of your child’s selective enrollment application score.
 That means 7th grade is crunch time.
 (The final third of your score is based on the Selective Enrollment High School Exam, which is held in the late fall/early winter of 8th grade).

-So even though your child won’t actually start high school until fall of 2020, now is a good time to sit down with your child and start thinking about where he or she would like to apply.
+So even though your child won’t actually start high school for another year or two, now is a good time to sit down with your child and start thinking about where he or she would like to apply.

 Here’s a timeline of what 7th graders can do to start preparing for the high school admissions process:

 1. Winter of 7th Grade – Set Your Priorities

 Before you begin looking at schools in earnest, the first step in the high school admissions process is to have your child envision what he or she would like in a high school.Rachel Sollinger, a high school admissions counselor at Chicago Jewish Day School, suggests asking your child to think about everything from what academic courses he wants to take and how much homework he can handle, to how large a school he is comfortable at and what types of extracurricular activities he’s interested in.“I make them come up with a list of their must-haves and their like-to-haves,” Sollinger says.
 “Try to articulate as much as you can up front.
 Don’t just say, ‘I want to go to Northside or Jones because they’re prestigious.”Vivien Hanson, the parent of a high school sophomore and junior, said someone suggested her son write down three to five things that he already valued about his experience in middle school.